noon92/luckfox/README.md

 <li>RDNIS via usb - <a href="https://web.archive.org/web/20241006173648/https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-Network-Sharing-1/">see this guide</a>.
 Note that in the preconfigured images USB is set to host mode, so you’ll have to switch back to peripheral with <code>sudo luckfox-config</code>.
 This is not really recommended, but can be used in a pinch.</li>
 </ol>
 <h3 id="supported-hardware">Supported hardware</h3>
-<p>The following hardware is confirmed working with the linked Ubuntu images.</p>
+<p>The following hardware is confirmed working with the linked Ubuntu images.
+Links are to generally accepted “reliable vendors”.</p>

 <table>
 <thead>